mejitos/t/README.md

 ### [command] `build`

-Builds the compiler to the `build` directory by the name `t.exe`.
+Builds the compiler to the directory `build` by the name `t`.
 Compiler will be built with command

 ```